judithsanchez/scoutly/src/app/companies/page.md

 - Updated the `useCompanies` hook to include a `updateRanking` mutation for modifying company rankings.
 - Added "On-Site" filter option for companies with IN_OFFICE work model.
 - Added "Add Company" button and modal that allows users to create new companies and optionally track them with a custom ranking.
+- Modified the default filter state to show tracked companies by default, with a fallback to showing all companies if the user has no tracked companies yet.
+- Enhanced the "Show Tracked Only" toggle with visual highlighting to make it more prominent.
+- Added automatic filter behavior that shows tracked companies by default when available, and falls back to showing all companies when no tracked companies exist.

 ## Status